ilihh/sugoi-web/README.md

 2. Run *activateOfflineTranslationServer.bat* to start server.
 3. Now **Translate** button is works

-**Recommended to update server to correctly translate long lines:**
-1. Download the *server* archive from Releases
-2. Unpack the archive
-3. Copy files with overwrite to *backendServer / Program-Backend / Sugoi-Japanese-Translator / offlineTranslation / fairseq*

 **Cross-extension messaging**

 Messages should be sent from content scripts.